vskbellala/AnkiStudyScheduler/README.md

 6. Click **"Generate My Schedule"**.
 7. A confirmation box will appear.
 Click **"Yes"** to apply the new daily limit directly to your deck's settings.

-Of course.
-Adding a "Building" section is a great idea for developers or users who want to package the addon from the source code themselves.

-Here is a new section for your README.
-You can add this between the "Installation" and "A Note on AI Collaboration" sections.

-This guide includes a sample `make.bat` script that you can add to your repository.
-This script will automatically package the `AnkiStudyScheduler` folder into the `ankistudyscheduler.ankiaddon` file.

 -----

 ## Building the Addon